Please enable JavaScript in your browser to use this page.

 1. The Working Family Eligibility

-2. Two year old Universal Entitlement for families in receipt of additional Government support.
+2. Two year old Universal Entitlement for families in receipt of Family Related Additional Support (FRAS).

-If you're eligible for both, you must apply for help through the two year old Universal Entitlement for families in receipt of additional Government support.
+If you are eligible for both schemes, you must apply for help through the Universal Entitlement for families in receipt Family Related Additional Support (FRAS) scheme.

 If you're a non-UK citizen who cannot claim benefits

-If your immigration status says you have 'no recourse to public funds', you may still get funded childcare for your two year old.
+If you are a non-UK citizen who cannot claim benefits and your immigration status says you have 'no recourse to public funds', you may still get free childcare for your two year old.
 You must live in England and your household income after tax must be no more than:

 • £26,500 for families outside of London with one child